FAQ

 General approach:

 1. Note your current daily dose in mL for each component 2.
-Run the calculator — it gives you BioForge mL/day 3.
+Run the calculator.
+It gives you BioForge mL/day 3.
 Set your doser to the new volume 4.
-Test alkalinity after 3–4 days and adjust if needed
+Test alkalinity after 3–4 days and adjust if neededDon't change anything else in your tank at the same time.
+Isolate the switch so if something moves.
+You know why.

 Parameters shouldn't move noticeably if the calculator conversion is accurate.
-The goal of the switch is to deliver the same alkalinity, calcium, and magnesium your tank was already receiving — just from a different source.
+The goal of the switch is to deliver the same alkalinity, calcium, and magnesium your tank was already receiving.
+Just from a different source.

 Test alkalinity 3–4 days after switching to confirm the dose is right.
 Some tanks consume slightly more or less than the calculator predicts based on coral load changes, light intensity, and temperature.
 Fine-tune from there.

 Don't try to correct a deficit and switch at the same time.
-If your parameters are off before switching, use the Correction mode to stabilize first.
+If your parameters are off before switching.
+Use the Correction mode to stabilize first.

 Yes.
-Many tanks outgrow what kalkwasser alone can maintain — particularly SPS-heavy systems where alkalinity demand exceeds what kalk can supply at safe concentrations.
+Many tanks outgrow what kalkwasser alone can maintain, particularly SPS-heavy systems where alkalinity demand exceeds what kalk can supply at safe concentrations.
 BioForge works as a supplement on a separate doser line.

 In this case, calculate only the gap: how much alkalinity and calcium your kalk isn't covering, and dose BioForge to make up the difference.
 Test frequently for the first two weeks to calibrate the combined approach.

 Use the Tank Consumption mode instead of the Switching mode.
-Rather than converting from a competitor's formula, you enter your tank's actual alkalinity demand in dKH/day — which you can measure directly by testing alkalinity before and after a known interval without dosing.
+Rather than converting from a competitor's formula.
+You enter your tank's actual alkalinity demand in dKH/day, which you can measure directly by testing alkalinity before and after a known interval without dosing.

 This is actually more accurate than the brand conversion, because it's based on your specific tank's consumption rather than a manufacturer average.
 If you don't know your demand yet, one week of testing without dosing (or with a known fixed dose) will give you the number.